JuliaPlots/UnicodePlots.jl/README.md

 Advanced [`Unicode`](https://en.wikipedia.org/wiki/Unicode) plotting library designed for use in `Julia`'s `REPL`.

 ## Documentation
+The `Documenter` based documentation is available [HERE](https://juliaplots.org/UnicodePlots.jl/dev/).

-Documentation is available here: https://juliaplots.org/UnicodePlots.jl/stable/
+The (older) `README.md` based documentation is available [HERE](https://github.com/JuliaPlots/UnicodePlots.jl/blob/main/README-old.md).

 ## License
 This code is free to use under the terms of the MIT license.